 For now though, here’s an unashamedly long list of scrumptious traditional British meals…

-Traditional British Food
+The Most Traditional British Food

 The Full Breakfast

-This is one of the most famous British dishes and is more commonly known as the Full English Breakfast (or ‘Full Scottish,’ ‘Full Welsh’ or ‘Full Irish’).
+There’s no place better to start than the most important meal of the day.
+The Full Breakfast is one of the most famous British dishes and is more commonly known as the Full English Breakfast (or Full Scottish / Full Welsh / Full Irish).

 Fish and Chips